w-v/SYS_TP1/README.md

 ## Possible improvements

-- Handling quotes
+- Handling quotes : sed 's/ /\_/g' will take 's/ as the first parameter, instead of 's/ /\_/g'
-- Handling commands' errors
+- Handling commands' errors : when a command fails, the next ones still get executed